The participants say they enjoyed the well attended event

-The Netherlands-Sri Lanka (Ceylon) Foundation is organizing an event titled “Who Owns Heritage?” on Tuesday 5 November 2019 from 14:00 to 18:00 hours (with network reception) at the National Archives of the Netherlands (Mullerzaal), The Hague.
+The Netherlands-Sri Lanka (Ceylon) Foundation held an event titled “Who Owns Heritage?” on 5 November 2019 (with network reception) at the National Archives of the Netherlands (Mullerzaal), The Hague.

 (2) The story of a blue cannon from Kandy

 Martine Gosselink, Head of Department of History, Rijksmuseum.

 Martine delighted the audience with a fascinating history and story about the “blue cannon of Kandy” that is now at the Rijks.
 The provenance of this cannon will be studied further.
 It is hoped that a better understanding of the provenance of objects like this cannon could be a sensible starting point to explore where such cultural objects belong.

 (3) Shared Heritage: Sri Lanka and The Netherlands.

 Dr. Sanuja Kasthuriarachchi, Director General, Department of National Museums, Sri Lanka

 Sanuja updated the audience on the plans and the progress being made with the renovations of the “Dutch Period Museum” in Colombo.
 She also reflected on what shared heritage could mean.
 She invited the audience to support the Dutch Period Museum in Colombo.

 (4) Heritage only for a select group ?

 Drs.
 Peter van der Lende, Labrys Reizen B.V.
 (Cultural tours).